Antarctica & Patagonia Expedition (Southbound)

 Wildlife and Fjords

 From Valparaíso, you’ll tour the Chilean fjords and waterways of Patagonia, stopping at rustic Castro and Puerto Natales, where you may get the chance to hike in Torres del Paine National Park.
-Weather permitting, we’ll attempt to land at legendary Cape Horn before crossing the Drake Passage.
+Weather permitting, we’ll attempt to land at legendary Cape Horn after crossing the Drake Passage on our way back from the White Continent.

 Icescapes and penguins